eternal-flame-AD/pow-buster/README.md

 - A cold optimized build with end-to-end features may take up to 5 minutes as this program aggressively generates specialized kernels and build time isn't my priority.
 - For Anubis target, this assumes the server is 64-bit (i.e. is able to accept a signed 64-bit nonce).
+- Mode 4 (Preimage finding) optimizations are currently only implemented for AVX-512.
 - AVX-512 build requires Rust 1.89 or later.
 - All solvers are single-threaded and are intended to be scaled up using multiple workers optionally pinned to specific cores.
 - This is designed for "low", practical-for-a-website difficulty settings, A worst-case $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular messaeg offset with most offset cases almost guaranteed to succeed eventually, which for 1e8 (takes about 10 seconds on a browser for mCaptcha and an eternity for Anubis) is about 0.03%.
 Go-away solver explores the full solution space and guarantees a solution if one exists.